 Perry E. Wallace, Climate Change, Fiduciary Duty, and Corporate Disclosure: Are Things Heating Up In the Boardroom?, 26 VA.
 ENVTL.
 L. J. 293 (2008).

-The Center for Climate Change Law has compiled a catalog of links to and excerpts from the 2009 annual reports and 2010 third quarter statements filed with the SEC by 160 Fortune 500 companies.
-CCCL believes this resource will be useful for those researching the state of climate change related disclosures.
+The Sabin Center for Climate Change Law has compiled a catalog of links to and excerpts from the 2009 annual reports and 2010 third quarter statements filed with the SEC by 160 Fortune 500 companies.
+SCCCL believes this resource will be useful for those researching the state of climate change related disclosures.
 It may be particularly useful to those wishing to compare a pre-SEC Guidance report (2009 10-K) to post-SEC Guidance reports, to determine whether and how the SEC’s Guidance has affected disclosures.

 The spreadsheet includes companies from 19 industries (industry categories are taken from the 2010 Fortune 500).
 The industries included are: Airlines; Chemicals; Construction and Farm Machinery; Energy; Food Production; Forest and Paper Products; Industrial Machinery; Insurance: Property and Casualty (Stock); Metals; Mining, Crude Oil Production; Motor Vehicles and Parts; Oil and Gas Equipment, Services; Petroleum Refining; Pipelines; Railroads; Transportation and Logistics; Trucking and Truck Leasing; Utilities: Gas and Electric; and Waste Management.
 The full list of industries, including the 48 that are not included in the spreadsheet, is available here.

 The default sorting of the spreadsheet is by Industry, but a user can change this by going to Data->Sort.